How to Transfer Credit Card Balance: A Short Guide

 Balance Transfer Checks

-Other companies let you fill these checks out by yourself, but you should be careful with this.
-Make sure the checks you fill in for yourself are not, in fact, a cash advance of any kind so as to avoid potential confusion.
+Many companies will let you fill these checks out by yourself, but you should be careful with this.
+Make sure the checks you fill in for yourself are not, in fact, cash advances of any kind so as to avoid potential confusion.

 Transfer via Telephone

-The last option is pretty straightforward and similar to the first one: all you have to do is supply the new creditor with your former account details via phone, then the company will handle the rest.
+Another form of balance transfer lets you handle everything via phone.
+This option is pretty straightforward and similar to the first one: all you have to do is supply the new creditor with your former account details via phone, and the company will handle the rest.

 How Long Does a Balance Transfer Take from One Credit Card to Another?

-While there is no rule of thumb as to how long this process will take, the average time is around seven days.
+While there is no rule of thumb as to how long this process will take, many balance transfer cards will have transferred balances within seven days.
 If you need more precise information, here is a table featuring some of the bigger issuers and their timeframes:

 |Bank of America||5-14 days|